sgago/thestudyguide/algorithms/algorithms.md

 }
 ```

-## O(KN)
-Typically, when you need to process N K times.
-Very exciting.

 ## O(N + M)
-Typically, when you have two inputs of size N and M. Say you loop once N times and then loop M times.
+Again, M indicates another input to the algorithm, and N + M occurs when you have two inputs of size N and M. Say you loop once N times and then loop M times after.
+Unlike K, M means another input to the function.
-Again, very exciting.

 ## O(V + E)
 For both DFS and BFS on a graph, the time complexity is O(|V| + |E|), where V is the number of vertices and E is the number of edges.
 The number of edges in a graph could be 1 to |V|^2, we really don't know.
 So we include both terms here.